bids-standard/bids-specification/src/04-modality-specific-files/11-functional-near-infrared-spectroscopy.md

 file below.
 If a `*_channels.tsv` file is specified, an `*_optodes.tsv` file MUST be specified as well.
 The required columns in the `*_channels.tsv` file MUST be ordered as listed below.

-The BIDS specification supports several types of fNIRS devices which output raw data in different forms.
+The BIDS specification supports several types of NIRS devices which output raw data in different forms.
 The type of measurement is specified in the `type` column.
 For example, when measurements are taken with a continuous wave (CW) device that saves the data as optical density, the `type` should be `NIRSCWOPTICALDENSITY` and the `units` should be `unitless`,